rvikr77/reddit-sentiment-dashboard/README.md

 # Reddit Sentiment Dashboard
 •	Developed a dashboard to analyze sentiment and trends on any search topic using the Reddit API
 •	Visualized data trends and stored search results in a PostgreSQL database through Flask integration
+•	Processed and analyzed sentiment for 1,000 Reddit posts in under 5 seconds, using parallelized API requests to support large-scale data retrieval and analysis

 Steps:
 1. Setup flask, install requirements and run the app.py file